${desc_content} ${desc_content} Myanmar 2026: Civil War & Checkpoint Map | Region Alert

 Travel Advisory Status

-As of February 2026, the United States, United Kingdom, Australia, Canada, and the European Union all advise against all travel to Myanmar.
+As of March 2026, the United States, United Kingdom, Australia, Canada, and the European Union all advise against all travel to Myanmar.
 Most countries have withdrawn non-essential diplomatic staff.
 Commercial flight access is limited to a handful of international routes through Yangon.
 Overland border crossings are largely closed or controlled by armed groups rather than central government.

 Yangon remains the primary entry point for anyone operating in Myanmar.
 Yangon International Airport (RGN) maintains limited international connections to Bangkok, Singapore, Kuala Lumpur, Kunming, and a handful of other destinations.
 The junta controls the airport, and all arrivals pass through military immigration screening.